Cog-Creators/Red-DiscordBot/docs/cog_guides/alias.rst

-An alias with arguments can fix that, you can define the alias on the whole command and replace the required argument by ``{0}``, which will be replaced by the first argument given when invoking the alias.
+An alias with arguments can fix that, you can define the alias on the whole command and replace the required argument by ``{0}``, which will be replaced by the first parameter given when invoking the alias.

 Back to our example, let's make an alias named ``bigban`` which will be assigned to this expression: ``ban {0} 7``